pw4rn3r/ECE382/labs/lab7/index.md

 Create a standalone library for your ultrasonic code and release it on Bitbucket.
 This should be separate folder from your lab code.
 It should have a thoughtful interface and README, capable of being reused in the robot maze laboratory.
 This particular repository will remain private.

-## Prelab

-Include whatever information from this lab you think will be useful in creating your program.

-Consider how you'll configure the input capture subsystem.
-What are the registers you'll need to use?
-Which bits in those registers are important?
-What's the initialization sequence you'll need?

-Consider the hardware interface.
-Which signals will you use?
-Which pins correspond to those signals?
-How will you send a particular pulse width to the servo?

-Consider the interface you'll create to your sensor.
-Will you block or use interrupts?
-Will you stop moving while you sense?

 ## Lab Hints

 - Be sure you write a quality header/implementation file so you can easily import this code for the maze competition.

 ## Grading - Lab 7